 Location – North of Hwy 70, Vail.
 Sheep bordering Eagles Nest Wilderness.
 Limitation on hunting within ½ mi of Hwy 70 isn’t a big deal, as the mature rams tend to move higher into the wilderness.
 Scouting for sheep movement is key.
 Do-it-yourself hunters should be cognizant of where they are at all times and realize there is quite a bit of non-hunting outdoor recreation in the low elevation parts of the unit.

 Type – Decent access via trail system.
 Backpack and hike-in only.
 Steep terrain.

 Quality – Low density sheep unit, small population.
 Key is not to shoot the first decent ram in there.
 Heavy scouting to find older age class rams.

 Success Rate – Short history since it reopened.
 Historically this unit has been hit or miss, year-to-year.
 We have guided the hunters who have harvested the top rams out of this unit in recent history.

 Draw – This is a fair value draw for the right type of hunter, one ready physically for the Gore Range.
 For a hunter that won’t be in mountain shape, this isn’t the unit.
 Historically, a single tag makes for a non-competitive environment.
-In 2019, the CPW is adding a non-resident tag here.
-The hunt should still have limited competition between the two hunters, unless a mature ram becomes accessible early in Fall.
-Should be a good opportunity for a non-resident.
+In 2020, the hunt could get competitive depending on where the rams decide to hide out.

 S11 takes in parts of the Collegiate Peaks Wilderness and hits Independence Pass on its Northern border.
 Stunning area with a mix of road-less hunting area and road access.
 This is one of the better units along the Hwy 24 corridor.
 6 tags makes for a competitive hunting environment.
 CPW has overestimated the sheep population in here for several years.